loverend/loverend/README.md

-- 👋 Hi, I’m Lauren Overend (@loverend)
+- 👋 Hi, I’m Dr Lauren Overend (@loverend)

-- :woman_student: I’m a final year PhD  student in Genomic Medicine and Statistics @ The Wellcome Trust Centre for Human Genetics, The University of Oxford.
+- :woman_student: I am a recent PhD Gradaute in Genomic Medicine and Statistics currently on the hunt for new bioinformatics opportunities!
-- :woman_teacher: I am supervised by Julian Knight and Rachael Bashford-Rogers.
+- :woman_teacher: I was supervised by Julian Knight and Rachael Bashford-Rogers.

-- :desktop_computer: :dna: I’m a bioinformatician and my research focuses on:
+- :desktop_computer: :dna: y research has focused on:
   -   BCR and TCR repertoire analysis
   -   Bulk RNseq and scRNAseq  (emphasis on viral detection)
   -   Sepsis

-- 📫 How to reach me: lauren.overend@oriel.ox.ac.uk

 <!---
 loverend/loverend is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.